mikke89/RmlUiDoc/pages/cpp_manual/filters.md

 #### Defining the filter's properties

 Each filter instancer holds a complete property specification for the filters it creates.
 In its constructor, the custom instancer has the opportunity to add properties and shorthands to its specification by using the protected functions `RegisterProperty()` and `RegisterShorthand()`.
-For detailed documentation on defining properties, see the documentation on [registering custom properties](rcss.html#defining-custom-properties).
+For detailed documentation on defining properties, see the documentation on [registering user-defined properties](rcss.html#user-defined-properties).

 The following is an example filter defining a simple property specification: